mklimek/mklimek.github.io/about.md

 I've been creating software since 2009, commercially since 2011.

-Right now I'm working in [BrightInventions](http://blog.brightinventions.pl/) which is sofware house in Gdańsk.
+Right now I'm working in [BrightInventions](http://blog.brightinventions.pl/) which is software house in Gdańsk.

 This is a tech blog mainly about Android, iOS and JavaScript, but keep looking for other interesting stuff.